-At the end of the year, approximately £41m of investments (circa 39% of the total Fund assets) were held within pooled funds and cash funds.
-The Bond funds comprise the majority of these assets, £39.2m, with the underlying holdings quoted on recognised stock exchanges and not subject to redemption restrictions.
+At the end of the year, approximately £38m of investments (circa 41% of the total Fund assets) were held within pooled funds and cash funds.
+The Bond funds managed by Northern Trust and Blackrock comprise the majority of these assets, £25.6m, with the underlying holdings quoted on recognised stock exchanges and not subject to redemption restrictions.
 These are therefore considered to be marketable on a short-term basis.
-Longer periods are likely to be needed to dispose of the Private Equity investments which are valued at £0.7m.
+Longer periods are likely to be needed to dispose of the Private Equity investments which are valued at £0.6m.
 The buy-in contract with L&G is a long-term investment, and hence is unlikely to be realisable in the short-term, although provisions to surrender the contract, in limited circumstances if required, do exist.